Willie Wayne Young: Drawings

-Young's drawings are almost exclusively done with a standard HB2 graphite pencil, with occasional barely-visible highlights of white graphite.
+Young's drawings are almost exclusively done with a standard HB2 graphite pencil, with occasional barely visible highlights of white graphite.
 Early in his career, he drew on kraft paper and discarded cardboard that he found at job sites and through his neighborhood.
 He would also draw on a smaller scale in spiral notebooks, and, later in his career, in artists’ sketchbooks.
-His subject matter is usually inspired by detailed elements from the natural world: trees, branches, bones, and plants.
-He has also composed numerous drawings that are more geometric, geologic, or architectural in nature.
-He does not draw exact likenesses of the objects, nor is he interested in exact renditions.
-Instead, he draws the object from memory, working through multiple variations of the initial subject.
+His subject matter was usually inspired by detailed elements from the natural world: trees, branches, bones, and plants.
+He also composed numerous drawings that are more geometric, geologic, or architectural in nature.
+He did not draw exact likenesses of the objects, nor was he interested in exact renditions.
+Instead, he drew the object from memory, working through multiple variations of the initial subject.
 As was described in a wall text accompanying Young's work in a 2015 exhibition; “(Young’s) precisely-rendered illustrations could be of the chicken bones that he keeps in a glass jar, or the acorns falling from the tree outside his barbershop window.
 However, in Young’s drawings, they become intriguing images that dance and float on the surface of the paper, somewhere between the real world and fantasy land".